v0ss3n/midimadness/_posts/2024-10-22-software-setup.md

 In these examples we're using a [Seeed Studio XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/).
 Their wiki is a great place to get started with all of the possibilities this tiny development board has to offer.

-We have just build our DIY KIT, now let's program it!
+We have just built our DIY KIT, now let's program it!

 ## Step by Step Software Setup